Jobs with Oregon Sea Grant

 Current Openings

-Oregon Coast STEM Hub Coordinator
+Academic Wage-Salary: Oregon Coast STEM Hub Coordinator (South Coast)

-The Oregon Coast STEM Hub (OCSH) is a regional cross-sector collaborative that works to improve and guide integrated science, technology, engineering, and mathematics (STEM) education in Oregon coastal communities.
-This Hub is a collective impact partnership that is overseen by Oregon Sea Grant and is part of a larger statewide network of STEM Hubs funded and supported by the Oregon Department of Education.
-The OCSH is currently seeking a full-time (1.0 FTE) Coordinator who will support the OCSH Director with educator professional development, community events, and student activities to support HUB initiatives such as STEM Early Learning and Career Connected Learning (job shadows, internships, etc.).
-This position is based at the Hatfield Marine Science Center (HMSC), which houses the Oregon Coast STEM Hub, researchers, educators, and resource managers from Oregon State University, Oregon Sea Grant and state and federal agencies.
+This position will be a member of the Oregon Sea Grant (OSG) – Oregon Coast STEM Hub (OCSH) Team, housed at Oregon State University’s Port Orford Field Station.
+The OCSH is a regional cross-sector collaborative that works to improve and guide transdisciplinary science, technology, engineering, and mathematics (STEM) education in Oregon coastal communities.
+This Hub is a collective impact partnership that is overseen by OSG and is part of a larger statewide network of STEM Hubs funded and supported by the Oregon Department of Education.
+The OCSH is charged with leading the efforts of partners to create and deliver STEM educational programs designed to break through systemic barriers, provide inclusive access, expand opportunities, and build confidence in K-12 students.

 Recently Closed